-With Health Insurance Open Enrollment beginning on October 15th every year, fall is the perfect time to sit down and come up with a Budget for Healthcare in 2022.
-But choosing a health insurance plan isn’t the only factor that comes into play when budgeting for healthcare.
+With Health Insurance Open Enrollment beginning on October 15th every year, now is the perfect time to sit down and come up with a budget for healthcare.

 How to Budget for Healthcare

-In this HSA for America expert guide, we’ll explain not only how to budget for healthcare, but also explore a number of high-value alternatives that can lower your monthly premiums, like medical cost sharing plans.
+This HSA for America expert guide’ll explain how to budget for healthcare and explore several high-value alternatives, like medical cost-sharing plans, that can lower your monthly premiums.

 RELATED: Open Enrollment is Here: Click Here to Run an Instant Quote on a Health Insurance Plan in Your Area

 1. Your ongoing health is the most important factor to consider when creating a healthcare budget.
-It can be tempting to choose the plan with the lowest premium, but if you ignore your actual health needs, you are increasing your financial risk.
+Choosing the plan with the lowest premium can be tempting, but if you ignore your actual health needs, you are increasing your financial risk.

 2. Health insurance has three different cost brackets to consider: Monthly premiums, out-of-pocket expenses (copays and prescriptions), and the plan deductible.